dsifford/astrocite/packages/astrocite-eutils/README.md

 # astrocite-eutils

-An helper library for converting PubMed EUtils ESummary JSON to CSL JSON.
+A helper library for converting PubMed EUtils ESummary JSON to CSL JSON.

 See [astrocite](https://github.com/dsifford/astrocite) for more details.